Slovenia is a member of the European Union (EU) and therefore fully applies the EU’s foreign trade and customs policy.

 Traders with AEO status and other compliant and trustworthy economic operators that fulfil prescribed conditions are entitled to customs simplifications.
 These simplifications include:

-- self-assessment (SA), which authorises an AEOC to carry out certain customs formalities that are to be conducted by the customs authorities to determine the amount of import and export duty payable, and to perform certain controls under customs supervision;
+- self-assessment (SA), which authorises an AEOC to carry out certain customs formalities that are to be conducted by the customs authorities to determine the amount of import and export duty payable, and to perform certain controls under customs supervision; and

 - simplification of the drawing up of customs declarations for goods falling under different tariff subheadings.